Why Pimples Pop Up After Shaving and How to Prevent ThemMarch 15, 2023

-Before we get into a full post-shave pimple prevention plan, it’s important to understand why pimples appear after shaving in the first place.
+Before we dive into a full post-shave pimple prevention plan, it’s important to understand why you might get pimples after shaving in the first place.
 The main reason has to do with inflammation.
 When you run a razor over your skin, even gently, you are increasing the risk of skin trauma and irritation.
 This irritation can appear as slight redness or swelling and subside after a few hours, but if you follow an improper shaving technique, you may experience red bumps as well.
 Shaving in the wrong direction, shaving without adequate lubrication (or dry shaving), using old or dull razors or using dirty razors are all possible culprits.

 Exfoliate Your Skin